Jake Burton Carpenter Dead, Snowboard Pioneer Loses Cancer Battle At Age 65

 — The Boston Globe (@BostonGlobe) November 21, 2019

-At the 2018 Winter Olympics in Pyeongchang, South Korea, 20 years after the sport appeared in the tournament for the first time, Carpenter was a constant presence as Kim won gold in the women’s snowboard halfpipe at only 17 years old.
+At the 2018 Winter Olympics in Pyeongchang, South Korea, 20 years after the sport appeared at the Games for the first time, Carpenter was a constant presence as Kim won gold in the women’s snowboard halfpipe at only 17 years old.
 Carpenter was at ease among the throngs of snowboarders and fans that surrounded him, with Burton just as popular in South Korea as it is in Londonderry, Vermont, where the company was founded in Carpenter’s basement.

 Carpenter was always vocal in his pride at how snowboarding has grown and maintained an optimistic outlook on the future of the sport he played a major role in spreading.